Retail stores are dying out store by store. It’s that simple.

 So instead, get yourself something worth polishing, something that will appreciate in value as you polish it, like a diamond.

 This includes all your senses, hearing, smell, touch, sight, and even taste.
-Controlling all senses is the key to the ultimate satisfaction, and spending.
+Controlling all senses is the key to ultimate satisfaction and spending.

 Touch – how does it feel to come in contact with your store?
-Any open surfaces that customers come in contact need to be vetted.
+Any open surfaces that customers come in contact with need to be vetted.
 Counters, fitting rooms, waiting areas, chairs, sofas, etc. Make sure you don’t just select it, but you select it because it feels right.
-Leather sofa feels A LOT different than microfiber sofa, which one is right for you?
+A leather sofa feels A LOT different than a microfiber sofa, which one is right for you?

 Sight – this plays off of visual element, but the addition to that element is luminosity (aka brightness).
 Restaurants are good at it, they have dim lights at each table to create a sense of intimacy, make everyone look good and reduce visible flaws, so the customer can focus on the food and their company – be comfortable there.
 How bright or dim is your store?
 What about fitting rooms?
 There’s no innovation in fitting rooms anymore.
 Wouldn’t it be cool to see yourself in the situation lighting when you try on that party dress or beach attire?
 Press “Party” and you got yourself colorful lights with some music, try on a bikini and hit “Beach”, get some bright sunlight and an ocean breeze.

 Taste – ever tasted someone’s perfumes?
 Well, that’s not what I’m talking about.
 Control this sense by offering small treats to your customers throughout the store (candies, gum, cookies, etc.).
 Whatever is appropriate to your atmosphere, whatever adds to the other senses.
 It’s a small investment that will help you stand out, be unique, and offer that small gesture of “I care about you”.